kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Milk-alkali syndrome - F

 #### Answer: D. Immobilisation - *FALSE* = B. Magnesium depletion - TRUE
-- Hypocalcaemia is defined as a decrease in total plasma calcium concentration <8.8mg/dl (2.2mmol/L) in the presence of a normal plasma protein concentration
+- Hypocalcaemia is defined as a
+	- decrease in total plasma calcium concentration <8.8mg/dl (2.2mmol/L)
-- HyPOcalcaemia has a number of causes.
-These include:
+	- in presence of normal plasma protein concentration

+- Drugs associated with hypocalcaemia include those generally used to treat hypercalcaemia: anticonvulsants (phenytoin, phenobarbital) and rifampin, which alter vitamin D metabolism; transfusion with blood products treated with citrate as well as radiocontrast agents containing the divalent ion-chelating agent EDTA (ethylenediaminetetraacetate).
+- Magnesium depletion occurring with intestinal malabsorption or dietary deficiency can cause hypocalcaemia.
+Relative parathyroid hormone (PTH) deficiency and end-organ resistance to its action occur with magnesium depletion, resulting in plasma concentrations of <0.5mmol/L; repletion of magnesium improves PTH levels and renal Ca2+ conservation.
+- Sarcoidosis, vitamin D excess, immobilisation and milk-alkali excess are associated with hyPERcalcaemia

+##### Causes of HyPOcalcaemia - LEARN
 - HyPOparathyroidism
 - Vitamin D deficiency
 - Renal tubular disease
 - Renal failure
 - **Magnesium depletion**
 - Acute pancreatitis
 - HyPOproteinaemia
 - Enhanced bone formation with inadequate Ca2+ intake
 - Septic shock
 - HyPERphosphataemia

-- Drugs associated with hypocalcaemia include those generally used to treat hypercalcaemia: anticonvulsants (phenytoin, phenobarbital) and rifampin, which alter vitamin D metabolism; transfusion with blood products treated with citrate as well as radiocontrast agents containing the divalent ion-chelating agent EDTA (ethylenediaminetetraacetate).
-- Magnesium depletion occurring with intestinal malabsorption or dietary deficiency can cause hypocalcaemia.
-Relative parathyroid hormone (PTH) deficiency and end-organ resistance to its action occur with magnesium depletion, resulting in plasma concentrations of <0.5mmol/L; repletion of magnesium improves PTH levels and renal Ca2+ conservation.
-- Sarcoidosis, vitamin D excess, immobilisation and milk-alkali excess are associated with hyPERcalcaemia

 Questions 2.81-2.90
 -------------------